Sharondaminabo/Portfolio/EV-analysis/README.md

-# Electric Vehicle Energy Analysis
+# Data Collection and Analysis

 ## Overview
-This project analyzes electric vehicle adoption trends in the United States and their impact on energy demand.
+This project analyzes mathematical data collected from excel and examines it in matlab.

 ## Tools Used
 - MATLAB
 - Excel
 - Data visualization

-## Goals
-Understand how increasing EV adoption will affect electricity consumption and emissions.